elusive/blog/src/about.md

 ---
-title: About Aidan Charles Powell
+title: About John Christopher Gilliland
 layout: about.njk
-name: Aidan Charles Powell
+name: John Christopher Gilliland
 image: '/images/me.jpeg'
 ---

-Aidan Charles Powell is a 23-year-old health centre receptionist who enjoys watching television, eating out and social media.
-He is generous and giving, but can also be very rude and a bit lazy.

-He is a Jedi who defines himself as straight.
-He has a degree in medicine.
-He is a vegetarian.
-He is obsessed with vintage dresses.
+He is an autodidact software engineer, born in the mid-1970s with over 20 years in the industry, about half web development and half desktop.

+He values the truth above all (reality is the only truth there is).

+He values learning, self-reliance, books and movies that make him laugh or smile or cry, and loyalty in friends.

-He grew up in a middle class neighbourhood.
-After his mother died when he was young, he was raised by his father
+He grew up in a lower middle class neighborhood in Louisville, Kentucky.
+He was raised by a single mother, meeting his father later in his childhood.

-He is currently married to Maureen Erika Quinn.
-Maureen is 13 years older than him and works as a sales assistant.
+He is currently partnered with a beautiful woman named Jane Kim whom he met one evening in April of 1999.
+They live together in Lakewood, Colorado where the climate is arid and sunny.